DataCanvasIO/YLearn/README.md

         cm.identify(treatment={'X'}, outcome={'Y'}, identify_method=('backdoor', 'simple'))
    ```

-    where we use the *backdoor-adjustment* method here.
+    where we use the *backdoor-adjustment* method here by specifying `identify_method=('backdoor', 'simple')`.
 YLearn also supports front-door adjustment, finding instrumental variables, and, most importantly, the general identification method developed in [1] which is able to identify any causal effect if it is identifiable.
 For an example, given the following causal graph,

     <img src="./fig/id_fig.png" width="300">

-    if we want to identify `P(Y1, Y2|do(X))`, racalling that black dotted lines with two directions are latent confounding arcs (i.e. there is an unobserved confounder pointing to the two end nodes of each black dotted lines), we can apply YLearn as follows
+    if we want to identify `P(Y1, Y2|do(X))`, racalling that black dotted lines with two directions are latent confounding arcs (i.e., there is an unobserved confounder pointing to the two end nodes of each black dotted line), we can apply YLearn as follows

     ```python
        causation = {
             'W1': [],
             'W2': [],
             'X': ['W1'],